 The promontory of Nazaré in Portugal, where is the lighthouse, separate two very different beaches!
 South of the lighthouse is a quieter beach, the main beach of Nazaré.
-On the North of the lighthouse, the North Beach (Praia do Norte) with an angrier temperament due to the Nazaré North Canyon, where the sea offers giant waves!
+On the North of the lighthouse, the North Beach (Praia do Norte) with an angrier temperament due to the Nazare North Canyon - big waves generator, where the sea offers giant waves!

 It's in North Beach that lately we have seen the big wave surfers beating world records.